pcastr0/pcastr0/README.md

 - Container Orchestration using Kubernetes
 - Building AI agents and Retraining/Fine-Tuning LLMs
-- Exploring self-hosted FOSS/DIY projects
+- Exploring C++ for Game Development

 ## 📫 How to Reach Me